COVID-19 Licensure Actions

 - The licensure timeline provides a historical look at dental licensure and reform efforts over the years.

 - ASDA’s licensure talking points outline the association’s issues with the current exam, ASDA’s ideal exam and its stances on exam alternatives in a brief, easy-to-follow format.
 This is a great resource for students who may be speaking with key stakeholders in their state about licensure.
+These talking points have been updated to reflect implications of the COVID-19 pandemic.

 At Annual Session 2016, the House of Delegates adopted the L-1 policy to further advance ASDA’s licensure reform efforts.
 Check out the policy below.
 If you have any questions, contact your district trustee.